 He also promised to impose severe restrictions on government offices by the end of February.

 At the same time, the President encouraged the public to report erring public officials through hotline 8888 that he has established.

 “So I expect everybody to work.
 Walang pasyal-pasyal and anybody of you, ‘pag may nakita kayong taga-gobyerno, national, local na mamamasyal diyan sa hapon, text me and ang akin is zero tolerance,” he said.

 According to the President, he would insist on the dismissal of abusive officials and expects the Civil Service Commission to help.

 The housing project in New Hope Village, built through the efforts by the National Housing Authority (NHA), is Bungalow type, with 40 square meter lot area and 28.6 square meter floor area.
-NHA has reported that so far, 811 units out of 1,000, were awarded to the typhoon survivors.
+NHA has reported that they have awarded 811 units out of 1,000 to the typhoon survivors.